-We acknowledge that all students are different and have different social, emotional and academic needs.
-In order to foster a learning environment that is sensitive to those needs, Kambrya College will formulate an Individual Learning Plan for each Darrabi Student.
-This plan will be negotiated with the student and their parent/guardian.
+We acknowledge that students have varying social, emotional, and academic needs.
+To foster a learning environment that is sensitive to those needs, Kambrya College will formulate an Individual Learning Plan (ILP) for each student.
+This plan will be negotiated with the student and their parent/carer.
 The ILPs will be used in conjunction with student learning portfolios.

-ILP's is structured to:
+ILP's are structured to:

-- Contain meaningful measurable goals and strategies to best achieve those goals. - Outline what the student can currently do. - Be age and developmentally appropriate. - Focus on strengths and potential. - Clearly indicate responsibilities. - Be regularly reviewed each term or on a need-by-need basis. - Be individualised and based on a student's needs and aspirations. - Outline how progress towards goals will be measured.
+- Contain meaningful measurable goals.

+- Strategies to best achieve individualised goals.

+- Outline what the student can currently do.

+- Be age and developmentally appropriate.

+- Focus on strengths and potential.

+- Clearly indicate responsibilities.

+- Be regularly reviewed each term or on a need-by-need basis.

+- Be individualised and based on a student's needs and aspirations.

+- Outline how progress towards goals will be measured.